-Mostar is one of Bosnia and Herzegovina’s most beautiful cities and a top attraction in the Balkans.
-It’s rich with culture, history, and beautiful buildings.
+Mostar is one of Bosnia & Herzegovina’s most beautiful cities and a top attraction in the Balkans.
+It’s rich in culture, history, and beautiful buildings.
 Whether you plan to stay for a few days or visit on a day trip from nearby Croatia, Mostar is definitely worth a visit.

 There’s Plenty To Do In Mostar In One Day

-It’s totally doable to see all the major attractions of Mostar in just one day.
-That’s exactly why it’s such a popular day trip destinations from places like Dubrovnik, Split and Sarajevo.
-There are plenty of organized bus tours that can take you there and back, or you can rent a car yourself and enjoy some more freedom on your journey.
-If you leave early enough, you can even swing by other amazing destinations like the Dervish Monastery in Blagaj or the historic village of Počitelj, both of which are recommended day trips from Mostar.
+If you leave early enough, you can even swing by other incredible destinations like the Dervish Monastery in Blagaj Tekke or the historic village of Počitelj, both of which are recommended day trips from Mostar.

 The Stari Most

 The visitor center is also near the Stari Most.
-Pay a visit for some more in-depth information and pick a map of the city.
-It’ll help you navigate the winding maze of ancient streets in the Old Town of Mostar, which is a UNESCO World Heritage Site.
+Pay a visit for more in-depth information, and pick a city map.
+It’ll help you navigate the winding maze of ancient streets in the Old Town of Mostar, a UNESCO World Heritage Site.